open-contracting/kingfisher-summarize/docs/cli/use.rst

 .. code-block:: bash

-   python ocdskingfisher-views-cli add-view 4,5,6 "Created by Morgan A. to compare field coverage"
+   ./manage.py add 4,5,6 "Created by Morgan A. to compare field coverage"

 This creates a schema named ``view_data_collection_4_5_6``.